trapeze/fancy_tag/README.rst

 License
 -------

-fancy_tag is Copyright © 2010 Sam Bull, Trapeze.
+fancy_tag is Copyright (c) 2010 Sam Bull, Trapeze.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 Credits